junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angst/SPN-Angst-whole-novel.md

 Dean doesn't want to move, "Come with me."

-A black line moves from Cas's cheek to his eyes, dying his right eye black.
+A black tendril moves from Cas's cheek to his eyes, dying his right eye inky black.
 Staring at Dean with two eyes of different colors, Cas demands, "Go, Dean, don't make me hurt you."

 <br>